top of page

 "Wellness is a continual process toward optimal functioning through a dynamic balance among all aspects of an individual"

 In simple terms: No one is perfect, so everyone could be more well.
-It is a process that is unique to you.
-Counseling can be a place where you work towards your personal goals to feel like a better version of yourself.
+I think about this like stairs.
+Counseling can be a place where you work towards your personal goals to feel like a better version of yourself, and get to the next stair.

 Sometimes you may choose to go to counseling to grow as a person because you are wanting to leave old patterns behind or make personal progress towards an important goal to you.
 This is a big reason people go to premarital counseling.